aswitalski/angular-java8-test/README.md

 ### Then the application will be available at:
     http://localhost:8080/index.html

-Because of the Java backend, the sign-in in based on sessions (with jsessionid being passed over), an alternative could be based on auth tokens.
+Because of the Java backend, the sign-in is based on sessions (with jsessionid being passed over), an alternative could be based on auth tokens.

 ### With this solution I tried to demonstrate how to:
   * structure the applications correctly
   * define components with single responsibility
   * integrate the components with one another
   * fully unit test all the components
+  * construct the build process manually with full understanding of phases
   * provide good user experience

 ### If the application was developed further the next steps would be: